bgu-frontend/hw2_2024/README.md

 ## Backend Description:
 1. The front end should connect to the backend with Axios HTTP requests.
 2. Like before, each page has ten notes.
-Please use Mongoose's pagination API.
+Please use Mongoose's pagination API to bring 10 notes only from Atlas.
 3. The backend should use dotenv to read the ".env" file.
 It will contain "MONGODB_CONNECTION_URL = '...'", which Mongoose will use.
 4. Routes:
     1. Get all notes, HTTP GET request to '/notes.'